motopress/mp-timetable/readme.txt

 [Hourly Appointment Booking](https://motopress.com/products/appointment-booking/?utm_source=wp_org_tt_page&utm_medium=text_link&utm_campaign=appointment_plugin) is our custom-crafted plugin optimized for easy appointment scheduling and quick online reservations.

+### Timetable Elementor Widget

+Plan to use the Timetable plugin on your Elementor-built site?
+Make your customization experience more flawless with the dedicated Timetable widget for Elementor!
+Using this widget just like any other regular one, you'll be able to choose the layout and style for your events in just a few clicks in the visual builder.
+For example, you'll be able to show or hide the event description, customize the table look, choose the mobile behavior and more.

 == Installation ==

 1. Upload the plugin files to the /wp-content/plugins/ directory